Lying on an income and expense declaration is a bad idea

 You can conduct something called discovery, which is a formal request for information.
 Discovery includes a request for production of documents, interrogatories which are either form or specially drafted questions, requests for the other spouse or parent to admit to certain facts and even taking the other spouse or parent's deposition which is an in person question and answer session under oath.
 In addition, subpoenas can be issued to employers, banks or other persons or entities to acquire information.

 This is the most effective way of exposing lies or concealment on an income and expense information.
 In other words, you don't simply rely on what the other person claims to be the truth, you make them prove it.
 Through the collection of documents, interviews and testimony of witnesses, you can start to break down the other side's deception and expose it in court.

 Another effective tool in the more complex cases or those where the accounting is not simple, use of a forensic accountant experienced in family law can be very useful.
 Who you choose as your forensic accountant is important but so is the information that you and your lawyer provide to him or her.
 Some forensic accountants are court appointed while others are privately retained.
 No matter which way you go, seriously considering one for your case is something you should always speak with your family law attorney about.

 Do you need a family law attorney?

 Did you find the information in this article helpful?
 If you are serious about the need for a family law attorney and are ready to retain one, please contact us.
-Everything we have written here is for California cases only and if you have a family law matter in Orange County, Los Angeles County or any of the other five Southern California counties, contact us for an affordable strategy session.
+Everything we have written here is for California cases only and if you have a family law matter, contact us for an affordable strategy session.